-- Information about your time at Southampton Solent and any precursor institutions including education details, prizes, scholarships
+- Information about your time at Solent and any precursor institutions including education details, prizes, scholarships

 - Employment details and employment history

-- Your relationships including partner/spouse and friends if they are also alumni of Southampton Solent University
+- Your relationships including partner/spouse and friends if they are also alumni of Solent University

-- Donations to the University including gift aid status and if donating by Direct Debit or standing order – we do not store credit or debit card numbers
+- Donations to the University including gift aid status and whether donations are made by Direct Debit – we do not store credit or debit card numbers

 - Records of communications with and from the University